MadaHaz/SleepingServerStopperMod-Forge/README.md

 ## 🤝 Contributers
 Author: [MadaHaz](https://github.com/MadaHaz)

 I'm basing my mod off of another port which has been archived, [EmptyServerStopper](https://github.com/GHYAKIMA/emptyserverstopper-mod) by [GHYAKIMA](https://github.com/GHYAKIMA).
-I couldn't properly fork his project so I decided to remake it myself and add some features.
+I couldn't properly fork their project, they had some dual development setup for both Fabric and Forge, couldn't make any sense of it, so I decided to remake it myself and add some features.

 ## 🛠 TODO
 - Add config file.